atulvarshneya/quantum-computing/README.md

 FEATURES
 -------------------
-All expected features and more, simple to use, flexible to allow all aspects of quantum computing.
+All expected features and more, simple to use, extensible and flexible to allow all aspects of quantum computing.

 Can implement any quantum computing algorithms.
 Several algorithm implementations included as examples